Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-The speed of the Rambo Bikes (R750C) are a bit wishy-washy.
-A top speed of 20mph is okay, but not great—but that’s without pedal assistance.
+The speed of the Rambo Bikes (R750C) is a bit wishy-washy.
+Similar to the RadRover bike, it has a top speed of 20mph.
+This is very similar to the item in our Goplus conversion kit review.
+It’s okay, but not great—but that’s without pedal assistance.
 You can reach 26mph, but you’ll have to put in a bit of work.
-It does, however, make up for it with an incredibly high-torque 750watt mid drive motor.
+It does, however, make up for it with an incredibly high-torque 750watt mid-drive motor.
 If you’re creeping up a hill, the torque will come in handy if you’re moving at low speeds.

 The Rambo Electric Bike appears gutted for the sake of cost and personal customization.
 We can see the merit in that; the e-bike is still good despite its weak battery and average top speed.
 The entire bike can be customized to your liking, and you still get a 750 incredibly high-torque motor.